PARC Research GROUP

 RECAB

-In December 2022, the Rewards for Cannabis Abstinence (RECAB) study has started.
-This is the first major clinical trial in the Netherlands to investigate the effectiveness and cost-effectiveness of abstinence-focused contingency management (CM) for young people with cannabis use disorder.
+In December 2022, PARC initiated the Rewards for Cannabis Abstinence (RECAB) study.
+This is the first clinical trial in the Netherlands aimed at investigating the effectiveness and cost-effectiveness of abstinence-focused contingency management (CM) for young people with cannabis use disorder.

-During a CM treatment, abstinence from alcohol or drugs is encouraged by intensively and systematically rewarding the desired behavior, as verified through urinalysis.
-There is robust evidence that CM is effective in treating substance use disorder among adults.
-For adolescents with cannabis use disorder, CM also appears promising; however, further research is needed to assess the costs and benefits of CM as a standalone treatment.
+During a CM treatment, patients are structurally and intensively rewarded (often with monetary incentives or vouchers) for abstaining from substance use – as verified by urinalysis.
+There is robust evidence that CM is effective in treating substance use disorder in adults.
+For youth with cannabis use disorder, CM also appears promising; however, further research is needed to assess the costs and benefits of CM as a standalone treatment.

-In this multicenter trial including 154 adolescents with cannabis use disorder, we compare the effectiveness and cost-effectiveness of CM as a standalone treatment with cognitive behavioral therapy as treatment as usual for cannabis use disorder.
+In this multicenter randomized controlled trial including 154 youth (aged 16-22) with cannabis use disorder, we evaluate the effectiveness and cost-effectiveness of CM as a stand-alone treatment compared to usual care cognitive behavioral therapy for cannabis use disorder.

 collaborations